 Memory based caching uses server RAM to service read I/O requests removing the need to read the data directly from disk reducing latency and improving performance.

 Frequently read data is cached in memory which benefits read dominant workloads.
 Memory based caching has two key features “Predictive Read Ahead” and “Data Pinning”.

 Predictive read ahead algorithms are used to detect sequential read I/O patterns, with the primary goal to reduce disk head movements and reduce I/O latency.

 The predictive read-ahead algorithms are aware of the “I/O blender” effect and can detect sequential patterns from multiple VMs.
-When sequential read patterns have been identified, additional related data is pre-fetch from disk into memory prior to, ensuring that any subsequent reads are satisfied from memory without accessing the disk, lowering response times further.
+When sequential read patterns have been identified, additional related data is pre-fetched from disk into memory, ensuring that any subsequent reads are satisfied from memory without accessing the disk, lowering response times further.

 Data pinning mode

 The data pinning feature allows data to permanently reside in memory ensuring that the data is always available in cache providing the best performance for specific workloads.